+If prior approval is obtained for an in person peer review the following requirements will be looked at to determine the number of days.
 The number of days scheduled for a peer review will vary according to the unique needs of the program being credentialed.
-The scheduled number of days depends on several factors, which are described below.